The best choice for employee share option incentives

 There are three key terms you need to understand for option schemes:

-‘Vest’ – means the date from when the option rights can be ‘exercised’ i.e. when the employee can actually buy the shares.
+Exercise’ - the date from which the employee can actually buy the shares

 The EMI Full Solution Package – everything you need to get your EMI scheme in place –